-40 Years of WAL Legacy
+40 Years of WAL History

 A concise summary of the people, clients, practitioners, and publications behind the model